djdrysdale/digital-garden/notes/≈ Lakoff and Johnson - Metaphors We Live By.md

 ---
-Title: Metaphors We Live By by George Lakoff
+title: Metaphors We Live By by George Lakoff
-Date: 2021-02-26
+date: 2021-02-26
-Description: Metaphors are conceptual tools that help us construct and interpret experience.
+description: Metaphors are conceptual tools that help us construct and interpret experience.
-Tags: literature
+tags: literature
 ---

 ## About